joanaz/WTM/markdown/install-cloud.md

 **Step 7c)** Use a web browser on your laptop or Chromebook to connect to the server

 Open a web browser on your laptop.
-Enter ```localhost:8888``` in the address bar.
+Use the "External IP" from step #5 followed by :8888, i.e. ```<External_IP>:8888``` in the address bar.

 Your browser window should look like this.

 ![Login screen](../images/login.png?raw=true)

-Paste the login token you coped in the previous step to connect to the server.
+Paste the login token you coped in the previous step to connect to the server (if you copy/paste, make sure there is no newline splitting the token value, i.e. that you are pasting the token value printed on a single line).
 Your window should now look like this.

 ![A picture of a directory in a web browser](../images/notebook.png?raw=true)